Equestrian Needs Ltd

 The loss of your horse can have a drastic impact on your life causing anguish and sorrow, these are natural reactions and whether the loss is animal or human, the stages of mourning are the same.
 More information is available about Pet Bereavement Services here and Coping with Pet Bereavement

 In the event of the death of your horse, you should return your passport to the issuing authority (check each organisation for full details).
 You can normally ask to have the passport returned to you for sentimental reasons.
-The updated records will then be submitted to the National Equine Database and the passport will also be clearly stamped ‘deceased’ to prevent any fraudulent use.
+Please note that in September 2012, the National Equine Database ceased operating.